alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

-For the sake of completion, the following code demonstrates how to implement a custom collection that hold even numbers from 0 up to 20.
+For the sake of completion, the following code demonstrates how to implement a custom iterable collection that hold even numbers from 0 up to 20 without having to store them explicitly in memory:

 ```
 object "Application"
 {
-    evenNumbers = spawn("Even Numbers");
+    evenNumbers = spawn("Even Numbers").upTo(20);

     state "main"
     {
-        // print all the numbers of the collection foreach(number in evenNumbers)
+        // print all the numbers of the iterable collection foreach(number in evenNumbers)
             Console.print(number);